iwbailey/processRFmatlab/README.md

 MATLAB functions and scripts for working with receiver functions

+These codes are pretty old.
+I no longer have MATLAB so I'm setting the repository to archive.

 These are functions I wrote during my post doc at USC (2009-2011) to work with receiver function data.
 It is not any formal program, but the codes are made available in case they might be useful for learning